afsara-ben/WebScraper/README.md

 # WebScraper
 This project was done to learn how a webscraper can be created from scratch.

-Tools used : Selenium Webdricer, ChromeDriver, Beautiful Soup, pandas, numpy
+Tools used : Selenium Webdriver, ChromeDriver, Beautiful Soup, pandas, numpy

 ## IMDB + Rottentomatoes movie database scraper
 Fetches -